 4.42 Any income that a student receives for Child Support Maintenance should be considered.
 Where a student has a Child Maintenance Service (CMS) order based upon their previous salary level, you might want to consider an interim award/loan while asking them to contact the CMS to have their payments reassessed.
+Or, if a student has an informal child support arrangement in place that is no longer sustainable on a student income, you might want to consider an interim award / loan while asking them to try and renegotiate their arrangement.
 Once reassessed, a full-time assessment can be made.

-Bursaries from Wales.
-Scotland and Northern Ireland
+Bursaries from Wales, Scotland and Northern Ireland